 This chocolate Oreo Fudgesicle holds a special place in my heart.
 Once a week, when I was in Catholic school (for 8 years) we would be able to purchase an ice cream treat.
 Now, I brought my lunch, a peanut butter sandwich, with the crust cut off, every single day, but my Mom or Dad would give me money for the ice cream.
 I remember the choices being fudgesicles, ice cream sandwiches and popsicles.
 The kind with 2 sticks that you could break in half and share.
 I miss those popsicles.

 Dairy month posts continue with chocolate Oreo fudgesicles.
-This recipe is an adaptation of a fudge pop recipe from Taste of Home.
 While they clearly would have been delicious on their own, I added Oreo cookie crumbs.
 My kids had never had a fudgesicle before and they are now hooked.
 I used paper cups this time for a bit of variety.
-(I’ve been making a lot of pops lately.)
+I’ve been making a lot of pops lately, like creamy cantaloupe pops.
 They worked out nicely.

 - 1 package (3.4 ounces) cook-and-serve chocolate pudding mix